arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What makes a good language good and a bad language bad?
 * Write two functions, one Referentially Transparent and the other one Referentially Opaque.
 Discuss.
 * Whats the Stack and what's the Heap?
+* Why is it important that in a language functions are first class citizen?

 ####[[↑]](#toc) <a name='web'>Questions about Web development:</a>